earthly/earthly/docs/guides/shared-cache.md

 Shared caching is made possible by storing intermediate steps of a build in a cloud-based Docker registry.
 This cache can then be downloaded on another machine in order to skip common parts.

+Note that there is yet another way to share cache between builds, via [Earthly Satellites (beta)](../cloud/satellites.md).
+This page only covers remote shared caching through the use of a registry.

 ## Types of shared cache

 Earthly makes available two types of shared caches: